hansSchall/slip-ts/README.md

 ## Contributing

-Feel free to create an issue to report a bug, contribute fixes, unit tests, etc.!
+Feel free to create an issue to report a bug, contribute fixes, more unit tests or performance improvements!

 ## License